 In his first year on the job, Anderson hired Randy Edsall in football and Mark Turgeon in men's basketball, completing a pair of outstanding head-coaching searches that gave the Terrapins a head start at success in those two sports.

 While handling those high-profile changes, Maryland has finished among the top 30 in the Learfield Sports Directors’ Cup standings in two of Anderson’s first three years in College Park, including a school-record 17th-place finish during the 2010-11 season.
-Each of his first three seasons was highlighted by NCAA national championships in field hockey and a pair of national runner-up finishes in men’s and women's lacrosse.
+His first three seasons were highlighted by NCAA national championships in field hockey and a pair of national runner-up finishes in men’s and women's lacrosse.

 In launching the Terrapins on their path to success, Anderson has instituted an inclusive management style that combines a passion for providing a quality experience for Maryland's student-athletes with a thoughtful business acumen that has him managing the Terrapins' $59 million budget and more than 180 employees.

 Anderson laid the foundation for Maryland's future by deftly directing the athletic department's strategic plan - The Maryland Way (2012-17).
 The launch of the strategic plan marked the end of a year-long process that involved hundreds of individuals from the athletic department, campus, supporters and community.
 The committees worked to identify innovative ways to help the department build on its mission and achieve the vision the entire department has embraced.
 "We have a strong and unwavering commitment to educate, develop and serve our student-athletes through a culture of academic and athletic excellence," Anderson said.

 With Anderson's relentless focus on the "WHY" (Maryland's student-athletes), his next important move was to ensure the financial security and sustainability for Maryland athletics for the foreseeable future.